National Maximum Speed Law: 1995 repeal

 Congress lifted all federal speed limit controls in the National Highway System Designation Act of 1995, returning all speed limit determination authority to the states effective December 8, 1995.
 Several states immediately reverted to already existing laws.
-For example, most Texas rural limits that were above 55 mph in 1974 immediately reverted to 70 mph (110 km/h), causing some legal confusion before the new signs were posted.
+For example, most Texas rural limits that were above 55 mph in 1974 immediately reverted to 70 mph (112 km/h), causing some legal confusion before the new signs were posted.
 Montana reverted to non-numerical speed limits on most rural highways, but its legislature adopted 75 mph as a limit in 1999; as a result, according to Insurance Institute for Highway Safety researcher Anne McCartt, "What's impressive is the huge drop in the percent of vehicles going very fast....
-The proportion of vehicles exceeding 75 mph, the limit set [by Montana] in 1999, tumbled 45 percent.
+The proportion of vehicles exceeding 75 mph (120 km/h), the limit set [by Montana] in 1999, tumbled 45 percent.
 The proportion surpassing 80 mph plummeted 85 percent.
 Large trucks slowed, too."
-(She did not mention that the IIHS survey of traffic speeds on Interstate highways in 2006 she referred to, found Montana, as compared with New Mexico and Nevada, had the highest compliance with the 75 mph speed limit on rural interstates: 76 percent.)
-Hawaii was the last state to raise its speed limit when, in response to public outcry after an experiment with traffic enforcement cameras in 2002, it raised the maximum speed limit on parts of Interstates H-1 and H-3 to 60 mph (100 km/h).
+(She did not mention that the IIHS survey of traffic speeds on Interstate highways in 2006 she referred to, found Montana, as compared with New Mexico and Nevada, had the highest compliance with the 75 mph (120 km/h) speed limit on rural interstates: 76 percent.)
+Hawaii was the last state to raise its speed limit when, in response to public outcry after an experiment with traffic enforcement cameras in 2002, it raised the maximum speed limit on parts of Interstates H-1 and H-3 to 60 mph (97 km/h).

 Despite the repeal of federal speed limit controls, the 2011 maximum speed limits were on average lower than those of 1974: